Marker Logo

 this page online

-Historical Society; W. E. Smith Family Charitable Trust; Creighton Family; The Ohio History Connection.
+Erected 2019 by Butler County Historical Society; W. E. Smith Family Charitable Trust; Creighton Family; The Ohio History Connection.
 (Marker Number 44-9.)

 Location.
 39° 24.363′ N, 84° 41.931′ W. Marker is near Hamilton, Ohio, in Butler County.
-Marker is at the intersection of Reily Millville Road and Cochran Road, on the right when traveling west on Reily Millville Road.
+It is at the intersection of Reily Millville Road and Cochran Road, on the right when traveling west on Reily Millville Road.
 Touch for map.
 Marker is at or near this postal address: 4340 Reily Millville Rd, Hamilton OH 45013, United States of America.
 Touch for directions.

 Butler County's American Indian Heritage side of the marker image.
 Click for full size.

-Photographed By Rev. Ronald Irick, September 29, 2020
+Photographed by Rev. Ronald Irick, September 29, 2020

 2. Butler County's American Indian Heritage side of the marker